karpanai/karpanai-web/data/blog/2005/10/03/never-let-me-go.md

 Overall, Never Let Me Go is a good book, but it is one that entertains more than it challenges.

-This post is part of [Veena’s Booker Mela](http://onayahuasca.blogspot.com/2005/08/2005-booker-mela.html).
+This post is part of [Veena's Booker Mela](http://onayahuasca.blogspot.com/2005/08/2005-booker-mela.html).

 Other Reviews: